June 3, 2021

 In addition to its normal operations, Drinking Water Protection supported public water systems in dealing with the pandemic in many ways, including:

 - Establishing webpages to contain information about COVID-19 and drinking water.

 - Creating and sharing guidance on how to respond to changing needs.

 - Adapting sampling plans to protect the health of staff while ensuring that all public water supplies continue to meet Safe Drinking Water Act requirements for monitoring.

 - Modifying requirements for water operator certification and contracting with a vendor to provide certified operators to help systems who become short-staffed because of illness to employees.

 - Connecting certified water operators to on-line training opportunities.

 In 2020, more than 99% of Minnesotans drinking water from a public water system received water that met all federal standards throughout the year.
-Details of the Minnesota Annual Compliance Report (PDF) for 2020, along with the Annual Report for 2019 (PDF) can be found on the Drinking Water Protection Annual Reports page on the MDH website.
+Details of the Minnesota Annual Compliance Report (PDF) for 2020, along with the Annual Report for 2019 (PDF) [document retired and link expired] can be found on the Drinking Water Protection Annual Reports page on the MDH website.